machinaut/susurrus/README.md

 I used the Deep Learning Debian 10 base image, and installed [whisper](https://github.com/openai/whisper#setup) into a conda python 3.9 environment.

-Copy the audio files to the remote machine:
+Copy the audio files to the remote machine and update and run the susurrus package:
 ```
 gcloud compute instances start $SUSURRUS_INSTANCE && \
     sleep 30 && \